PierreRochard/bitcoin-investment-theses/README.md

 Anti-thesis: We don't have any examples of judgement resistance being tested.
 We don't know how judges will respond to the complexity of an asset being in multiple foreign jurisdictions simultaneously.
 Judgement-resistant does not mean judgement-proof, it may just take longer and be more expensive but lawyers will get to the bitcoins eventually.
 We may see treaties or case law emerge to prevent bitcoin multi-sig jurisdictional "abuse".

 ### 3. Macro hedge

+> "This is now a confidence game.
+There is no real utility in this.
+This is a fantastic fundamental hedge and store of value against autocratic regimes and banking infrastructure that we know is corrosive to how the world needs to work properly.
+You cannot have central banks infinitely printing currency."
+> Chamath Palihapitiya

 ### 4. Uncorrelated returns
 ### 5. Intergenerational timelocking
 ### 6. Holders of last resort